Mr. Elmer Stewart reports

 About Copper Fox Metals Inc.

 Copper Fox is a Tier 1 Canadian resource company focused on copper exploration and development in Canada and the United States.
-The principal assets of Copper Fox and its wholly owned Canadian and U.S. subsidiaries, being Northern Fox Copper Inc. and Desert Fox Copper Inc., are the 25-per-cent interest in the Schaft Creek joint venture with Teck Resources on the Schaft Creek copper-gold-molybdenum-silver project located in northwestern British Columbia, and a 100-per-cent ownership of the Van Dyke oxide copper project located in Miami, Ariz.
-For more information on Copper Fox's other mineral properties and investments, visit the company's website.
+The principal assets of Copper Fox and its wholly owned subsidiaries, being Northern Fox Copper Inc. and Desert Fox Copper Inc., are the 100-per-cent ownership of the Van Dyke oxide copper project located in Miami, Ariz., the 100-per-cent interest in the Mineral Mountain and Sombrero Butte porphyry copper exploration projects located in Arizona, the 25-per-cent interest in the Schaft Creek joint venture with Teck Resources Ltd. on the Schaft Creek copper-gold-molybdenum-silver project, and the 100-per-cent-owned Eaglehead polymetallic porphyry copper project, each located in northwestern British Columbia.

 We seek Safe Harbor.